 Yuma, AZ 85366

-- February 1 - All approved financial aid and scholarship recipients
+- September 6 - All approved financial aid recipients

 IMPORTANT MESSAGE REGARDING PAYMENT WITH FINANCIAL AID: